Punggol MRT/LRT station: North East Line (NEL) and LRT

-Future plans and Cross Island line (CRL)
+Future plans and Cross Island Line (CRL)

-During the construction of the NEL station, a 40 by 40 m box was already constructed beneath the NEL station to allow provisions for a possible future line.
-The station box was reserved for the North Shore line, an LRT line that would link between Pasir Ris and Woodlands or Sembawang.
-First announced in December 1996, the line would have been built after the completion of developments in Simpang and Punggol.
+During the construction of the NEL station, a 40 by 40 m box was constructed beneath the NEL station to allow provisions for a possible future line.
+The station box was reserved for the North Shore Line, a proposed LRT line that would link between Pasir Ris and Woodlands or Sembawang.
+First announced by National Development Minister Lim Hng Kiang in December 1996, the line would have been built after the completion of developments in Simpang and Punggol.

-On 10 March 2020, the LTA announced that Punggol station will be the terminus of the proposed Cross Island line (CRL) Punggol extension.
-The Punggol extension consists of four stations between this station and Pasir Ris station, going through Punggol Central and Lorong Halus.
+The easternmost section of the North Shore Line was eventually revised as the Cross Island Line (CRL) Punggol extension.
+On 10 March 2020, the LTA announced that Punggol station will be the terminus of the proposed branch, which consists of four stations between this station and Pasir Ris station.
 The extension was originally scheduled to be completed in 2031.
 However, with restrictions imposed on construction works due to the COVID-19 pandemic, the expected completion date was pushed to 2032.

-The contract for the design and construction of Punggol CRL Station and associated tunnels was awarded to Woh Hup (Private) Limited at S$496 million (US$ million).
+The contract for the design and construction of Punggol CRL Station and associated tunnels was awarded to Woh Hup (Private) Limited for S$496 million (US$ million).
 Construction will start in 2023, with an expected completion in date of 2032.
+To facilitate CRL construction works, the underpass connecting the two halves of the NEL concourse was closed on 15 February 2024.